What Determines Your Life Insurance Rate?

 You can expect the following five factors to impact how your life insurance rate is determined:

-- Health: Your current health and past medical history can affect your rate.
+Your current health and past medical history can affect your rate.
 However, things like diet, exercise and stress reduction will also be taken into account.
-“Having a health condition doesn’t mean you’ll get a higher rate,” says Shiela Companie, vice president and chief life actuary at Amica Life.
+“Having a health condition doesn’t mean you’ll get a higher rate,” says Shiela Companie, Senior Vice President and General Manger at Amica Life.
 “For example, the potential risk posed by slightly elevated blood pressure can sometimes be offset by medication, exercise, diet and weight reduction.”

 If you make a change to your lifestyle after purchasing life insurance, you should connect with your insurance company to see if your premium can be adjusted.
 “Once your policy is in effect, make sure to let the insurer know if your profile changes for the better,” says Todd Oster, assistant vice president at Amica Life.
 “If you don’t smoke for a certain period, we can reassess your rate and make an adjustment.”
 The same thing applies for improvements in your health, such as weight loss, reduced blood pressure or lower cholesterol, to name just some examples.
 “If you can come back to us and show that a risk has been diminished, we’re always willing to take a look at that,” Oster says.

-“Once your policy is in effect, make sure to let the insurer know if your profile changes for the better.” – Todd Oster, Amica Life.
+“Once your policy is in effect, make sure to let the insurer know if your profile changes for the better.” – Todd Oster, Assistant Vice President at Amica Life.

 Another factor that plays into your life insurance rate is the amount and type of coverage you’re shopping for.
 Generally, as the amount of coverage you need increases, so will the rate for that coverage.
 For example, if you’re shopping for a $500,000 policy, you’ll see a different (typically higher) premium than when shopping for a $250,000 policy.